South Korea president winner Moon vows to unify bruised country

 He is likely to quickly name a prime minister, who will need parliamentary approval.
 The main cabinet posts, including national security and finance ministers, do not need parliamentary confirmation.

-Moon, who narrowly lost to Park in the last presidential election, in 2012, favours dialogue with North Korea to ease rising tension over its accelerating nuclear and missile programme.
+Moon, who narrowly lost to Park in the last presidential election in 2012, favours dialogue with North Korea to ease tension over its accelerating nuclear and missile programme.
 He also wants to reform powerful family-run conglomerates, such as Samsung and Hyundai, and boost fiscal spending to create jobs.

 Moon has criticised the two previous conservative governments for failing to stop North Korea's weapons development.
 He advocates a two-track policy of seeking dialogue with the North while maintaining pressure and sanctions to encourage change.